experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 # Test Framework Configuration

 The SDK Test Framework tests are run using [JUnit](https://junit.org/) (a user interface is not provided).
-For more details about the Gradle Shadow Plugin, refer to the [user documentation](https://junit.org/).
+For more details about JUnit, refer to the [user documentation](https://junit.org/).

 The steps to test a custom step using the SDK Test Framework can be roughly simplified over the following steps:
 1. [Writing a Test using the SDK Test Framework](#writing-a-test-using-the-sdk-test-framework)